 Due to leverage, CFDs are primarily used for short-term trading, rather than long-term investing.
 The idea here is to make profits off the short-term price movement in assets that we are trading, while simultaneously utilising leverage to increase our returns.
 Conversely, if prices move against us, our losses will be magnified.

 As such, it’s usually traders who will actively use CFDs as their aim to profit off short-term price movements in the market.
-With CFD providers such as IG, you can trade over 17,000 markets across asset classes like equities, forex, indices, commodities and cryptocurrencies.
+With CFD providers such as IG, you can trade over 17,000 markets across asset classes like equities, forex, indices, and commodities.

 However, even as long-term investors, we can still use CFDs for hedging purposes.
 Supposed there is heightened volatility in the market (like what we have observed in 2020) and we do not want our portfolio value to fluctuate significantly.
 In that case, we can take on a short CFD position on the assets that we are already investing in for the long-term.